Brandt, Ohio

-Brandt is an unincorporated community in southern Bethel Township, Miami County, Ohio, United States.
+Brandt is an unincorporated community and census-designated place in southern Bethel Township, Miami County, Ohio, United States.
 Brandt is part of the Dayton Metropolitan Statistical Area.
+The population was 282 at the 2020 census.
 The Bethel Township Administration Facility is located in Brandt.

+History

-It was formed on the National Road (today U.S. Route 40) as a stop for travelers on the road and for road toll-takers.
+Brandt formed on the National Road (today U.S. Route 40) as a stop for travelers on the road and for its toll-takers.
 It was laid out in 1839 by the Voorhis brothers.
 A toll gate was located at the east end of Brandt where US 40 and State Route 201 intersect today.
 Toll-takers were appointed by the governor and earned $30 a month.

-The village is home to the Brandt Methodist Church and the Brandt Lutheran Church (ELCA).
-Gethsemane Fellowship Brethren In Christ church is located in the former Bethel Township Grange hall at the northeast corner of St Rt 201 and US 40.
-At one time the village had two grocery stores and an active fraternal presence with the Independent Order of Oddfellows being housed in a two-story frame structure.
-That local organization merged into the I.O.O.F. in nearby Tipp City.
-It was also the site of the Halderman Nursery.

 Brandt School, constructed 1890, still stands on Third Street in the village.

+Geography

+Brandt is in southeastern Miami County, in the southern part of Bethel Township.
+It is 12 mi northeast of Dayton and 13 mi southeast of Troy, the Miami county seat.
+U.S. Route 40 passes through the center of the community, leading east 15 mi to Springfield and west 8 mi to Vandalia.
+Ohio State Route 201 crosses US 40 on the east side of Brandt, leading south 4 mi into Huber Heights and north 11 mi to State Route 55 near Casstown.

+According to the U.S. Census Bureau, the Brandt CDP has an area of 0.97 sqmi, all land.